-Metronidazole works by preventing bacteria from reproducing an spreading, giving your body’s immune system the chance to get rid of infection.
+Metronidazole works by preventing certain bacteria from reproducing and spreading, giving your body’s immune system the chance to get rid of the infection.
 For treatment of BV, this allows the natural balance of bacteria in the vagina to be restored.

 Metronidazole should begin to make you feel better within a few days.
 However, you must finish the full course of tablets even if you are feeling better.

 The active ingredient of each metronidazole tablet is 400 milligrams (mg) metronidazole.

 The inactive ingredients are povidone, magnesium stearate, colloidal anhydrous silica and maize starch.

 Please note: different brands of generic metronidazole may contain different ingredients than those listed here.

 Always take metronidazole as instructed by a doctor or pharmacist as the dose may differ depending on what type of infection you have.
 For treatment of bacterial infections in adults, a typical dose is 400mg three times per day (every 8 hours) for 5–7 days.
 For treatment of bacterial vaginosis, the dose is usually 400mg twice per day for 5–7 days; or alternatively a single dose of 2g.
 Your prescriber will inform you of the correct dose and duration of treatment.